archer-v/boogieman/README.md

 All probes can returns additional data, like timings, response codes, stdout, etc

 ### Working modes
-- console mode: performs single scenario or probe run with text or JSON output to stdout
+- console mode: performs single scenario or probe run with text or JSON formatted output to stdout
-- continuos (daemon) monitoring mode: performs regular checks and exposes the results as prometheus metrics or json
+- continuos (daemon) monitoring mode: performs regular checks and exposes the results as prometheus metrics or a json formatted string
 ```
 ./boogieman
 boogieman - version: devel-main-b61f6e4, build: 2023-12-12_210008